 Much discussion has occurred between NVTA staff and jurisdictions about the formula source(s).
 Initially, NVTA staff were told that the formula was based on a hybrid of population and lane miles, and more recently the discussion has revolved around return to source (sales tax generations).
-NVTA staff was unable to replicate the current Measure T formula, and discussions about what it should be based on are ongoing.
-What has been agreed to by participants of the Measure X Working Group is that the distribution should updated every five years to recognize changes in development that could influence vehicle miles traveled, lane miles and sales tax generations, and that some proxy for distributing the funds should be agreed upon prior to going to the voters.
+NVTA staff was unable to replicate the current Measure T formula, and staff is proposing a new formula which is outlined below.
+What has also been agreed to by participants of the Measure X Working Group is that the distribution should be updated every five years to recognize changes in development that could influence vehicle miles traveled, lane miles and sales tax generations, and that the newly proposed formula should be used to identify the percentage that each jurisdiction receives.

-NVTA has run various analyses on factors that could serve as a proxy for "Measure X" to update the Measure T formula.
-These include population, vehicle miles traveled, lane miles, return to source (sale tax generations), and need (based on lane miles, type of lane miles, condition of pavement, total of all revenues for maintenance and rehabilitation).
-NVTA staff also ran a number of hybrid analyses of these factors to understand which formula optimizes individual and collective pavement management scores.
+NVTA ran various analyses on factors that could serve as a proxy for "Measure X" to update the Measure T formula.
+These included population, vehicle miles traveled, lane miles, return to source (sale tax generations), and need (based on lane miles, type of lane miles, condition of pavement, total of all revenues for maintenance and rehabilitation).
+NVTA staff also ran a number of hybrid analyses using these factors to understand which formula optimizes individual and collective pavement management scores.
 The analyses takes under consideration a subset of the estimated revenues for rehabilitation purposes (acknowledging that some funds should be used for transportation capital projects), as well as costs for administration and bonding.
-It should also be acknowledged that each jurisdiction differs significantly and that the proxies other than lane miles and vehicle miles traveled - favor the city/town jurisdictions over the County.
-Staff fully recognizes the challenges of reconciling these differences but would underscore that county roads are used by all jurisdictions, their visitors, and commercial traffic, and therefore there must be a reconciliatory factor that balances the interest of the cities/town with the County's.
-Based on feedback from the Measure X Working Group, one possibility is using a return to source formula for the city/town jurisdictions and a hybrid of return to source/lane miles for the County.
+It should also be acknowledged that each jurisdiction differs significantly and that the proxies other than lane miles and vehicle miles traveled - favor the city/town jurisdictions Staff fully recognizes the challenges of reconciling these over the County. differences but would underscore that county roads are used by all jurisdictions, their visitors, and commercial traffic, and therefore there must be a reconciliatory factor that balances the interest of the cities/town with the County's.
+Based on feedback from the Measure X Working Group, staff is recommending using a return to source formula for the city/town jurisdictions and a hybrid of return to source/lane miles for the County.
 This formula makes minor adjustments to the County and City formulas - slightly reducing the former and increasing the latter.